There are over 26,000 SaaS companies in the world right now, according to data from Crunchbase.

 The reason is simple.

-There’s no better way (at least for now), to communicate the benefits of your awesome product to your employees, prospects, and customers if not through writing.
+There’s no better way (at least for now) to communicate the benefits of your SaaS product to employees, prospects, and customers if not through writing.

 - If you want people to know about a new feature you’ve shipped to your software, then you need to write about it.